 Shoulder prosthesis

-Why a prosthesis?
+Why a shoulder prosthesis?

 The most common causes for replacing a joint are wear and tear, osteoarthritis or a fracture.
 When you suffer from this and medication or other means (physical therapy, infiltrations...) no longer help, the placement of a prosthesis is considered.
 This prosthesis aims to relieve you of your pain and allow the joint to move better.